 The shows held at the prestigious Y. B. Chavan Center and Rangasharda Auditorium, were attended by Bollywood stalwarts like Vidya Balan, Shaan, Neeti Mohan and Diana Penty amongst others.

 In the words of Mr. Shyam Shroff, owner of Shringar Films who share the rights of the film, “I felt as if I was watching Ashok Kumar, Kishore Kumar, Anoop Kumar and Madhubala on stage.
-These children brought them back to life.”
+These adolescents brought them back to life.”

-‘Udaan…wings to change’ culminated into an elegant evening with impressive performances by the students of the Salaam Bombay Academy of Arts in what was a noble initiative undertaken by 17-year-old Ashna Joshi to raise funds for the children of Salaam Bombay.
-At such a young age, Ashana has already found her calling in serving the society through the welfare of the children who live in the city’s slums.
-While working with them, Ashana realized that these children have immense potential and talent but lack opportunity.
-That is how she came up with the idea of teaching children conversational English in the form of art through theatre.
-Using theatre, she also tries to cultivate creativity and build confidence amongst the children.
+‘Udaan…wings to change’ culminated into an elegant evening with impressive performances by the students of the Salaam Bombay Academy of Arts in what was a noble initiative undertaken by 17-year-old Ashna Joshi to raise funds for the adolescents of Salaam Bombay.
+At such a young age, Ashana has already found her calling in serving the society through the welfare of the adolescents who live in the city’s slums.
+While working with them, Ashana realized that these adolescents have immense potential and talent but lack opportunity.
+That is how she came up with the idea of teaching adolescents conversational English in the form of art through theatre.
+Using theatre, she also tries to cultivate creativity and build confidence amongst the adolescents.
 The play was an interesting journey into the challenging past of various characters and the dreams that they have nurtured.
 It traversed through various events in peoples’ lives, revealing issues that are more common to us all than we think.
 The venue brimmed with theatre enthusiasts who made a beeline to support the young student from B D Somani International School.
-Amongst the audience were acclaimed actresses Suchitra Krishnamurti and Madhoo Shah who were left mesmerised by the professional performance put up by the children.
+Amongst the audience were acclaimed actresses Suchitra Krishnamurti and Madhoo Shah who were left mesmerised by the professional performance put up by the adolescents.

 It was a perfect evening of grace and elegance as 17-year- old Aanya and 18-year-old Anoushka seamlessly wove together their artistic skills, propelled with what they considered their duty to give back to society.
-‘Prerna’ was a mesmerising show put together by these talented danseuses along with the children of Salaam Bombay Dance Academy.
-The show was a noble attempt to raise funds for underprivileged children, like those performing with Aanya and Anoushka, to get access to world class dance training.
+‘Prerna’ was a mesmerising show put together by these talented danseuses along with the adolescents of Salaam Bombay Dance Academy.
+The show was a noble attempt to raise funds for underprivileged adolescents, like those performing with Aanya and Anoushka, to get access to world class dance training.
 The performance was an exotic melting pot of different styles and artists from different socio-economic backgrounds, all with one unifying goal who spoke the language of dance with an ardent fervour.
-It was an outcome of the passion and zeal of the girls and the children of Salaam Bombay Foundation together.
+It was an outcome of the passion and zeal of the girls and the adolescents of Salaam Bombay Foundation together.

 “Shoot to Kill Tobacco: Make an AV contest” is the city’s largest Bachelor of Mass Media only initiative launched by the Salaam Bombay Foundation, involving young media students who scratched their heads to create innovative audio-visuals, aimed at changing the pace of anti-tobacco awareness in the city.
 As part of the contest, students from Mumbai’s top BMM colleges were required to produce a three to four-minute- long audio-visual which could be a docu-film, an advertisement, a news package or any other that fit the AV format and focused on addressing the issues of tobacco usage in India.
 The winner was shortlisted by a grand jury comprising of some of the most renowned names from the industry including musician Salim Merchant, ace photographer Atul Kasbekar, Sonal Dabral, Chairman & CCO, DDB Mudra and Nikhil Taneja, Head of Content & Development, Y-Films and noted Bollywood screenplay and script writer Rekha Nigam.
 Students from some of the most prestigious colleges in the city including, K L Raheja, MD, Thakur, Sathye, Patkar amongst others, participated in the contest.
 Each college had two teams representing it.
 What made the contest even more distinctive was the fact that the winning team received the propitious opportunity to pursue a one-month internship with the Mudra Group.
 Sathaye College emerged as the winners of the inaugural title.

 The Western Railways in collaboration with Salaam Bombay Foundation carried out a unique joint anti tobacco awareness initiative.
-While Salaam Bombay Foundation helped all Western Railways employees at the Mumbai division headquarters get a free oral check up, children of the Salaam Bombay Academy of Arts performed energizing skits at the Churchgate and Mumbai Central (Outstation) railways stations, reaching out to thousands of commuters at peak travel hours.
+While Salaam Bombay Foundation helped all Western Railways employees at the Mumbai division headquarters get a free oral check up, adolescents of the Salaam Bombay Academy of Arts performed energizing skits at the Churchgate and Mumbai Central (Outstation) railways stations, reaching out to thousands of commuters at peak travel hours.

 But the crown jewel of this joint awareness initiative was the Internal Announcement System in Mumbai’s suburban locals, which were used for the very first time to broadcast anti-tobacco awareness initiatives.
 Bollywood stars Govinda, Juhi Chawla, Shraddha Kapoor, Sharman Joshi and ace playback singer Shaan graciously lent their voices to reach out to over 35 lakh suburban commuters, who were pleasantly surprised to hear their favorite stars over the system.
 These messages were also played at major western suburban junctions throughout the day on World No Tobacco Day and on premier outstation trains like the Rajdhani Express, Shatabdi Express and the Ferozepur Express.

-42 students of the Cathedral and John Connon School along with 24 children from the Salaam Bombay Academy of Arts recreated their melodious magic at Blue Frog in Lower Parel which witnessed a power packed musical show, albeit one with a difference, that swept the audience off their feet and left them asking for more!
-Bringing the house down with their rocking performances the children presented the fourth edition of their hit charity music concert WE.
-The concert was first held in 2013 to raise funds for the children studying in the Arts Academy – most of whom come from underprivileged backgrounds.
+42 students of the Cathedral and John Connon School along with 24 adolescents from the Salaam Bombay Academy of Arts recreated their melodious magic at Blue Frog in Lower Parel which witnessed a power packed musical show, albeit one with a difference, that swept the audience off their feet and left them asking for more!
+Bringing the house down with their rocking performances the adolescents presented the fourth edition of their hit charity music concert WE.
+The concert was first held in 2013 to raise funds for the adolescents studying in the Arts Academy – most of whom come from underprivileged backgrounds.